hadley/adv-r/Computing-on-the-language.md

 # Computing on the language

+''Flexibility in syntax, if it does not lead to ambiguity, would seem a reasonable thing to ask of an interactive programming language.'' --- Kent Pitman, http://www.nhplace.com/kent/Papers/Special-Forms.html

 In this section you'll learn how to write R code that modifies other R code.
 Why might you want to do this?

 * to work around functions that use non-standard evaluation rules (like lattice functions, )